Misclassification as an Independent Contractor in NJ

 If you’re being treated as an independent contractor when you’re really an employee, you are leaving money on the table.
 You could be due compensation for unpaid overtime.
 If you’ve been hurt on the job and the employer is wrongfully withholding workers’ comp benefits, you need a skilled attorney to help you get the medical treatment and disability benefits you deserve.
 Don’t delay.

-Contact a board-certified lawyer for your employment law dispute
+Contact a board-certified Morris County employment lawyer for your dispute

 Employment attorney Kevin T. Kutyla, Esq. helps misclassified workers obtain the employment benefits they deserve.
 Call 862-354-8931 or contact me online to schedule an appointment.
 My office is conveniently located in Succasunna at 15 Commerce Boulevard, just off Route 10.